ovicin/baudcode/README.md

 baudcode
 ========

-ASCII to baudcode conversion implemented in OF
+ASCII to baud dot code conversion implemented in OF

+About baud dot code and punched tapes http://en.wikipedia.org/wiki/Punched_tape